AI4SCR/scQUEST/docs/process-fcs-files-and-create-annData-object.md

 ## Introduction

-In this short tutorial we show how one can process fcs files and create an [anndata object](https://anndata.readthedocs.io/en/latest/).
+In this short tutorial we show how to process fcs files and create an [anndata object](https://anndata.readthedocs.io/en/latest/).
 The fcs files are from the publication _Data-driven phenotypic dissection of AML reveals progenitor-like cells that correlate with prognosis